facebookresearch/labgraph/devices/webcam/readme.md

 ### Overview

-PoseVis supports up to 4 video streams producing the `VideoFrame` message.
-There are a few differnt stream providers: `CameraStream` for device streaming, `ReplayStream` for log replaying, and `ImageStream` which reads images from a given directory.
+PoseVis

+PoseVis streams any number of webcams, video files, or image directories and their generated extension data via the `CaptureResult` message (`pose_vis/streams/messages.py`).
+Included extensions are MediaPipe hand pose, face mesh, body pose, and holistic solutions for real-time pose tracking within LabGraph.

-These streams are initialized by a corresponding `PoseVisRunner` class that takes care of graph initialization.
+The stream is initialized by a corresponding `PoseVisRunner` class that takes care of graph initialization.
 The `PoseVis` graph is based off of the `DynamicGraph` class, which allows us to build a graph based on run-time parameters.

-Each stream provider enables and runs `PoseVisExtension` objects on their respective outputs and steams a `ExtensionResults` message, which is a dictionary containing each extension's name, and the data it produced.
-Extensions can be enabled or disabled by the user.
+You can connect `CaptureResult` subscribers to the `STREAM/OUTPUT` producer in the `PoseVis` graph (`pose_vis/pose_vis_graph.py`)

+Each video source is handled in its own process within the `CaptureHandler` class.
+When a frame needs to be requested, the source processes are notified, grab a new frame, perform processing provided by enabled extensions, and put the result into a shared memory buffer.
+Once each source is finished, `CaptureHandler` compiles the `CaptureResult` message and publishes it.
+This keeps performance reasonable, and streams synchronized in time.

-`CameraStreamRunner` and `ReplayStreamRunner` initialize a `Display` node that aggregates all streams and displays the overlayed frames for real-time feedback. `ImageStreamRunner` initializes a `TerminationHandler` node that shuts the graph down when processing is finished.
+You may optionally enable a `Display` node that displays overlayed frames and performance statistics for real-time feedback.

-If logging is enabled, a `GraphMetaData` message is logged containing the stream count.
-Each stream's `VideoFrame` and `ExtensionResults` messages are logged under seperate groups.

 ## Usage